ilanjb/clime/docs/tutorials/about/features.md

-# What does CliMe do?
+# Features

 Say you wrote an amazing class like this:
 ```Python
 {!../docs_src/sample_usage/tutorial_001.py!}
 ```
-Your proud of your great work and you want to show it off to your friends.
+Now you want to show it off to your friends.

-Which mean you are probably going to have make a CLI...
+Which meand you are probably going to have make a CLI...

-## An ArgumentParser based CLI in one function
+## Auto-generated, [Argparse](https://docs.python.org/3/library/argparse.html) based, CLIs from [attrs](https://www.attrs.org/en/stable/) classes in one function..
 With CliMe, all you have to do is this:

 ```Python